Emerging Cloud Technologies: How They Can Revolutionize the Way We Work

 1. Automobile Industry

 Cloud technology has simply overtaken the business operations of the automotive industry.
-Industry 4.0 has revolutionized the whole car manufacturing systems from design and functions to the servicing of physical components.
+Industry 4.0 has revolutionized the whole car manufacturing system from design and functions to the servicing of physical components.
 It also enables the management of different procedures and services, thereupon, reducing the overall cost of manufacturing.
 Cloud-managed services are highly cost-effective when compared with conventional services.

 There is no reason to doubt that the production department will be coordinating with the design section in 2020.